RahulBendre1/legacy-ml-python/README.md

 - Objects
 - Names
 - Numbers, etc
+- Strings
+- String Functions and Methods
+- Print and String Formatting

 ## Doing Math with Python: Using Python to Explore Algebra, Statistics, Calculus and more!